samueldsingh/data-engineering/interview_questions/13-functions.md

 **1. Positional Arguments (Required arguments)**

+Positional arguments are passed to a function based on their position or order.

+The function receives the arguments in the same order they are passed when calling the function.

+The number of positional arguments in the function call must match the number of parameters in the function definition.

 ```
 def sum(n1, n2, n3):
     print("In sum method : with vals :", n1, n2, n3)